Ada-Developers-Academy/core-unit-3/state-and-event-handling/updating-state.md

 For each student, there is a button to toggle if the student is present or not.

+> Throughout the remainder of this lesson, the `ClassInfo` component output will be omitted for clarity.

 ![A web app that lists three students.
 One student's name is in red.
 Two students' names are in green.](../assets/state-and-event-handling_updating-state_some-green-1.png)
 _Fig.
 Sofia's ideal end result.
 Ada has a red name because they are absent.
 Soo-ah and Chrissy have green names because they are present._

 She'll need to update her app in the following ways:

 1. Create two CSS classes: one that sets the name to green, and another to set the name to red
-1. Create a piece of state in `Student` to hold if the student is present
+1. Create a piece of state in `Student` to hold whether the student is present
-1. Create a button in `Student` to toggle if the student is present
+1. Create a button in `Student` to toggle whether the student is present
 1. Create an event handler that updates state whenever the button is clicked
 1. Use the CSS class in `Student`.
 One CSS class should be applied if the student is present, and the other CSS class should be applied if they're absent.